What Is A Watershed?

 - draw a picture of their watershed.

-- write a short story detailing at least one way their watershed could become polluted.
+- write a paragraph detailing at least one way their watershed could become polluted.

 - list three reasons why it is important to protect their watershed.